PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * set source to _subs for all clouds
   * using DQ2 API directly in Adder
   * added nInputDataFiles,inputFileType,inputFileProject,inputFileBytes
   * add hacks again to TA and Setupper for split T1